Pizza Nova

-Pizza Nova Take Out Ltd., doing business as Pizza Nova, is a Canadian franchise chain of pizza restaurants headquartered in Scarborough, Toronto.
-The chain was founded on 12 May 1963 by a young family of Italian immigrants.
-The first restaurant was located in the eastern Toronto suburb of Scarborough, Ontario on Kennedy Road near Lawrence Avenue, which currently operates under the name Nova Ristorante.

-There are more than 140 locations in Canada.
+Pizza Nova Take Out Ltd., doing business as Pizza Nova, is a Canadian franchise chain of pizza restaurants headquartered in Scarborough, Ontario.
+The chain was founded on May 12, 1963, by a family of Italian immigrants.
+The first restaurant was located in the eastern Toronto suburb of Scarborough, Ontario, on Kennedy Road near Lawrence Avenue, which currently operates under the name Nova Ristorante.
+There are more than 150 locations in Canada.

-The Pizza Nova location in Varadero, Cuba is not related, but uses a similar logo formerly used by the Canadian company.
+There is a knockoff Pizza Nova in Varadero, Cuba that uses phased out signage.

 History

-The chain was founded by a young family of Italian immigrants—consisting of Sam Primucci, and his brothers Mike, Vince, and Joe—originating from Basilicata, Italy.
-Their first location opened on 12 May 1963 at the corner of Lawrence Avenue East, just west of Kennedy Road.
+The chain was founded by a young family of Italian immigrants — consisting of Sam Primucci, and his brothers Mike, Vince, and Joe — originating from Palazzo San Gervasio Basilicata, Italy.
+Their first location opened on May 12, 1963, at the corner of Lawrence Avenue East, just west of Kennedy Road.

 Following many years of success in both their delivery and walk-in services, the restaurant opened their first franchised store in 1969.

 Upon celebrating the company's 50th anniversary, the pizza chain also announced their partnership with the Toronto Blue Jays and the Rogers Centre as their official pizza supplier, starting in January 2014, and continuing for a three-year agreement.

+In 2013, Pizza Nova was featured on the Canadian version of the show Undercover Boss, in the ninth episode of season three, titled "Pizza Nova."